 - You might need to hand express a small amount from the unused breast to relieve pressure or discomfort, but don’t empty it — the residual milk in the unused breast triggers the reduction in milk production.

-Block feeding ensures that one breast always contains residual milk.
+Block feeding ensures that 1 breast always contains residual milk.
 This will trigger both breasts to reduce milk production, and should gradually resolve oversupply of milk.
 How long it takes depends on your situation.

 Block feeding will also help to reduce the amount of thinner foremilk consumed by your baby.
 As your baby gets to drink more of the creamy hindmilk, you’ll see your baby’s stools get thicker.
 This tells you that you are on the way.